mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    at a time in a loop.
 This setting controls how many iterations the loop runs for.
 As with write-quanta, it is best to leave this setting on the default.

+.. clicmd:: use-underlays-nexthop-weight

+   BGP when it installs routes has a feature that allows it to use weights that are based upon community values.
+This allows the nexthops using those weights to be used in accordance to the operators configuration.
+   If BGP is using itself as a underlay and the underlay has weights associated with them, turn on this command to tell BGP to signal to zebra when installing the route that the underlays weights should be used for the recursively resolved nexthops.
+If this command is turned on and the route already has weights associated with it, then BGP will not signal to zebra that it should use the recursively resolved underlay routes nexthop weights.

 The following command is available in ``config`` mode as well as in the ``router bgp`` mode: